statgen/popscle/README.md

 # popscle
-popscle is a suite of population scale analysis tools for single-cell genomics data including implementation of Demuxlet / Freemuxlet methods and auxilary tools
+`popscle` is a suite of population scale analysis tools for single-cell genomics data.
+The key software tools in this repository includes `demuxlet` (version 2) and `freemuxlet`, a genotyping-free method to deconvolute barcoded cells by their identities while detecting doublets.

 ### Introduction

+With `popscle`, we recommend analyzing single cell RNA-seq (and other single cell genomic) dataset in two steps.
+1. Use `dsc-pileup` to generate pileups around known variants from aligned sequence reads.
+2. Use `demuxlet` (with genotypes) or `freemuxlet` (without genotypes) to deconvolute the identities of barcoded cells.

 `demuxlet` and `freemuxlet` are two software tools to deconvolute sample identity and identify multiplets when multiple samples are pooled by barcoded single cell sequencing.
 If external genotyping data for each sample is available, `demuxlet` would be recommended.
 On the other hand, if external genotyping data is not available, the genotyping-free version demuxlet, `freemuxlet`, would be recommended.